 Exploration of major artistic, historical, cultural, philosophical, gender, and genre issues represented in selected works from Medieval, Renaissance, 17th and 18th century British literature.
-Prerequisite: ENG 101 or ENG 103.

 ENG212.
 Major Issues in British Literature II (3).

 Exploration of major artistic, historical, cultural, philosophical, gender, and genre issues represented in selected works of British literature from the Romantics to the present.